Providing a Support System

-Through improvisation and creative expression, Inner Rhythm is enriching the lives of children and adults with intellectual and developmental disabilities through on-site music therapy sessions.
+Through improvisation and creative expression, Inner Rhythm is enriching the lives of adults with intellectual and developmental disabilities through on-site music therapy sessions.
 A certified music therapist holds two sessions once a week for residents of all abilities to participate.
 Music therapy addresses participants’ physical, emotional, cognitive, and social needs.

 St. Louis Center staff has observed marked improvements in participants’ levels of engagement, focus, and response to cues given by the music therapist.

 St. Louis Center residents are using iPads, allowing them to be active participants in the technology age.
 Through the use of these devices, residents who are non-verbal are learning how to use apps for assistive communication.
-The children and young adults use apps to supplement subjects being learned at school.
+The young adults use apps to supplement subjects being learned at school.

 Playing games, listening to music, and practicing cognitive functioning skills help residents of all ages gain independence and self-sufficiency.

-St. Louis Center’s adult residents who are not employed or are employed part-time participate in St. Louis Center’s Day Program.
+St. Louis Center’s adult residents who are not employed or are employed part-time have the opportunity to participate in St. Louis Center’s Day Program.
 Through the assistance of Direct Care Professionals and volunteers, residents learn basic life skills, teamwork, and independence.
 Some skills that they are taught include how to care for plants and flowers, basic cooking skills, how to set a table, and creating arts and crafts.
 Residents interact with one another and deliver Meals on Wheels to the local elderly people that live in the extended community, improving their social skills (pictured).

 The Day Program is located in the Life Enrichment Area, but program participants also leave St. Louis Center for field trips and outside learning experiences.